Lachlan-Mayne/english-notes/Glossary.md

 Voice: the composers voice, speaking consciousness/authorial voice behind characters, narrators and personas in a text.

 Imagery: The use of figurative language to represent objects, actions or ideas

+Cultural assumptions: Beliefs or attitudes about such things as gender, religion, youth, age, disability, sexuality, social class and work *that are taken for granted as being part of the fabric of the social practices of a particular culture*.
+Cultural assumptions underlie cultural expressions in texts and may also be embedded in texts in various ways.